spark148/new_glmdr/README.md

 This data exhibits a complete separation and `glm` fails to provide useful information with error messages.
 Specifically, MLE in the Barndorff-Nielsen completion is completely degenerate and this model does not have identifiable parameters.
-Yet, we can still make a valid inference with one-sided confidence intervals for mean value paraemters.
+Yet, we can still make a valid inference with one-sided confidence intervals for mean value parameters.

 ```r
 attach(quadratic)